 Local districts should not increase an individual’s spenddown liability, as this is considered a reduction in coverage.

 Individuals who met their spenddown during the COVID emergency will have their coverage extended for six months if it would otherwise end during the COVID emergency.
+Their coverage can be extended an additional six months if it would otherwise end during the COVID emergency.
+Their coverage can be extended an additional six months if it would otherwise end during the COVID emergency.

 Individuals who have a spenddown and have been unable to submit a bill or payment due to the COVID-19 emergency should contact their local district; in NYC they should call the MICSA Surplus Helpline at 929-221-0835.
 The individual should include the following information: